system76/tech-docs/src/models/addw3/repairs.md

 ![Thermal screws](./img/thermal-screws.webp)

-4. Unplug the two white fan connectors from the motherboard (highlighted cyan above).
+4. Unplug the two white fan connectors from the motherboard (highlighted yellow above).
 5. Remove the heatsink/fans from the case, being careful not to bend the heatsink pipes.
 It may take some pressure to break the seal of the thermal paste.
 6. Using a paper towel, remove the existing thermal paste from the CPU, GPU, VRAM chips, and heatsink.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.